ColbyDL/ColbyDL/README.md

 ### Corning | Hickory, NC (2024)
 #### **Digital Transformation Intern**
 - Work closely with experienced PLC and SCADA engineers to develop proof of concept for new technologies such as IoT Sensors, SCADA configurations, andvanced analytics and machine learning to collect and analyze real-time data from manufacturing operations.
-- Document project activiites, methodologies, and outcomes, providing clear and comprehensive records of the work performed.
 - Utilize industry 4.0 technologies within a fiber optics manufactyuring plant to prepare solutions to automate data collection in order to create a faster, safer, and more reliables production line.

 ### The United States Army | Fort Campbell, KY (2019-2022)